FAQs

 How do we work together as client and firm?

 We believe in collaboration from the earliest stages — listening carefully to your story, goals and site context; translating them into design; and engaging you in decisions about materials, systems, finishes, budget and schedule.
-Because our team includes both design and construction expertise, you’ll be informed of real-world implications of design decisions throughout the process.
+With our design-build integration, you’ll be informed of real-world implications of design decisions throughout the process.

 How often will we communicate and how?

-We’ll agree a communication plan early: regular design meetings (in-person or virtual), construction updates via site visits and/or reports, budgets and schedules tracked and shared.
-Transparent and timely communication is central to managing cost, schedule and quality.
+We’ll agree on a communication plan early: regular design meetings (in-person or virtual), construction updates via site visits and/or reports, budgets and schedules tracked and shared.
+Transparent and timely communication is central to managing a project’s cost, schedule and quality.

 What if I have my own interior designer, landscape architect or other consultants?

 We welcome and engage with client-selected consultants.
-We ask that the scope, roles, communication lines and timing be clearly defined so that our integrated design-build team can coordinate efficiently.
-Because our firm is architect-builder led, we will curate how these functions mesh with our process.
+We ask that the scope, roles, communication lines and timing be clearly defined so that our team can coordinate efficiently with other consultants.

 Sustainability & Craft